We Welcome Your Application to Join Us!

 Three weeks of exploration and adventure.

-After arriving in Jackson or Salt Lake City, we will drive to Grand Teton National Park where we’ll review our gear, set goals for the trip, and get to know one another.
-The next day, we’ll travel to Yellowstone National Park and hike for two days.1 Averaging six to eight miles and reaching 9,000 feet, the day hikes are designed to build our endurance while we acclimate to the altitude and prepare for our backcountry section.
+After arriving in Jackson, we will drive to Grand Teton National Park where we’ll review our gear, set goals for the trip, and get to know one another.
+The next day, we’ll travel to Yellowstone National Park and hike for three days.1 Averaging six to eight miles and reaching 9,000 feet, the day hikes are designed to build our endurance while we acclimate to the altitude and prepare for our backcountry section.
 We’ll hike past beautiful geothermal features, waterfalls, and the many scenic views in Yellowstone.

-Over the next nine days, we’ll backpack Yellowstone.
+Over the next six days, we’ll backpack.
 During the hike, we’ll learn backcountry skills like Leave No Trace principles, navigation, and map and compass basics through interactive lessons.
 Every morning we’ll rise early, pack up camp, and hit the trail.
-We’ll hike past stunning Shoshone, Lewis and Heart Lakes, and Mount Sheridan.
-We’ll see Old Faithful, beautiful cascading waterfalls, pristine mountain lakes, grassy meadows, and epic views of the Yellowstone Valley.
+We’ll hike along the Teton Crest and Carrot Ridge.
+We’ll see pristine mountain lakes, grassy meadows, and epic views of the Teton Valley.

 For two days, our professional guides will instruct us in multi-pitch climbing, belaying, and rappelling.
 On the third day, we’ll hike five miles and 7,000 feet to a private hut on the Lower Saddle at 11,620 feet.
 We will wake before the sun rises and start hiking to reach the summit of the Grand Teton (13,775 feet) by late morning.
 We’ll stand above the clouds and take in remarkable views of the Tetons and the Continental Divide.

-After our backcountry hike and stunning climbing expedition, we’ll head south to Colter Bay, rest our legs, and prepare for one last day hike and a day of inflatable kayaking on the Snake River.
+After our backcountry hike and stunning climbing expedition, we’ll head to Grand Teton National Park, and spend one last day hiking before a day of inflatable kayaking on the Snake River.

 1Authorized Permittee of the National Park Service